 What should my hearing aid look like?

-According to the World Health Organization , 466 million people worldwide suffer from disabling hearing loss.
-While some prefer to show off their new hearing devices, others prefer that it doesn’t attract too much attention.
+According to the World Health Organization, 466 million people worldwide suffer from disabling hearing loss.
+While some prefer to show off their new hearing device, others prefer that it doesn’t attract too much attention.
 That all depends on who you are!
-With hearing aids, it’s like any other piece you wear on your body, and you can choose your style, color and size (depending on your specific hearing loss).
+With hearing aids, it’s like any other piece you wear on your body, and you can choose your style, colour and size (depending on your specific hearing loss).
 So think about what you would like your hearing aid to say about you, or if you don’t want it to say anything at all.

 Do I want to stream music or TV directly to my hearing aid?

-Do I want to use my smartphone to manage my hearing aids?
+Do I want to use my smartphone to manage my hearing aid?

 Do I find it hard to hear soft sounds?

-Loud sounds are not usually hard for any of us to hear, the softer sounds like birds chirping, the rustling of a newspaper, a soft voice of a small child, loved one or even a conversation or lecture from a distance, reduces in volume when you have hearing loss.
+Loud sounds are not usually hard for any of us to hear, but the softer sounds like birds chirping, the rustling of a newspaper or maybe even the soft voices of small children sometimes reduce in volume when you have hearing loss.
 They can even disappear completely!
-If you miss them, there’s no doubt you should find a hearing aid with emphasis for those soft and essential sounds in our environment.
+If you miss them, there’s no doubt you should find a hearing aid with good capacity for those soft, ambient sounds.

 What is my work environment like?

-Where do I need to hear my best?
+Where do I most often need to hear best?

-Are you active in attending sporting or theatrical events?
-Do you attend large lectures, religious services or sail on the sea?
-Whatever your important listening moments are, make sure your hearing aids are able to capture each of them with the highest capacity.
-Some hearing aids will offer features that are great for sports; others may be better for music and live performances.
+Are you active in sports, or do you often host large lectures, go to religious services or sail on the sea?
+Whatever your important listening moments are, make sure you capture them with your hearing aid.
+Some hearing aids will offer features that are great for sports; others may be better for concerts.
 And some hearing aids can almost do it all!
-Just make sure that your new hearing aids can give you the best possible support in your favorite moments.
+Just make sure that your new hearing aids can give you the best possible support in your favourite moments.